patelkeval936/Dating-App/README.md

 ### For Video:
 * Used better_player plugin for showing video
-* Added caching of video, initially it will cache around 2 MB and but total caching is capped at 1GB  &  can be changed
+* Added caching of video
+* initially it will cache around 2 MB & but total caching is capped at 1GB  &  can be changed
 * to show background video as soon as user taps
 * Video will also be cached while user is seeing it, to fetch video next time From Cache instead of network